 Improve your reading skills, fluency, and comprehension with a few simple techniques.

-Scanning is taking a quick look at a text, noting its basic organization, or sometimes searching for a specific name, date, word, or fact.
+Scanning is taking a quick look at a text.
+When you scan, you note its basic organization.
+Sometimes you're looking for a specific name, date, word, or fact.

-It involves studying the title and subtitles or headings, pictures, graphs, and highlighted information to get a basic idea of the main topics the author will consider.
+You study the title and subtitles or headings, pictures, graphs, and highlighted information.
+These prepare you to understand and remember the text's main topics.

-If you are looking for specific information, scanning can help you decide whether a particular text might be useful, and where to find that information within it.
+If you are looking for specific information, scanning can help you decide whether a particular text might be useful, and where to find that information.

-Skimming is looking quickly through a section of text to get its main idea, or sometimes to find certain key words.
-It looks at the text in a little more detail than scanning does, to get a general idea of the content without reading every word.
+Skimming is also a quick look through a section of text to get its main idea, or sometimes to find important words.
+Skimming looks at the text in a little more detail than scanning does.
+You want to get a general idea of the content without reading every word.

-Chunking is reading groups of words-- phrases or even a sentence or more-- at a time, rather than stopping at each individual word.
+Chunking is reading groups of words at a time, instead of stopping at each individual word.
 It increases reading comprehension, fluency, and efficiency.
 That's because you focus on the author’s ideas instead of thinking about or translating each word.

 Word Analysis Skills can help you figure out the meaning of new words.
 Analysis may include recognizing the parts of a long word (prefixes, roots, or suffixes).
-Another way to find out if a word is familiar is by decoding its pronunciation using phonics: the possible sounds different letter combinations make in English.
+Another way to find out if a word is familiar is by decoding its pronunciation using phonics.
+(Phonics is all the sounds different letter combinations make in English.)

 Context Clues can often help you recognize the meaning of an unknown word.
 Sometimes a text will define, explain, or give examples of an important word or concept.
-This is especially likely in textbooks introducing an academic subject to students not yet familiar with its specialized vocabulary.
+This is especially likely in introductory textbooks.
+(These are books that introduce a subject to students who aren't familiar with its specialized vocabulary.

-At times there may be no clear definition or examples of a word, but the sentence or sentences around it will often give clues to its meaning.
-The context surrounding a word can also show its connotations (positive or negative feeling), and its exact use when a word has more than one meaning.
+At times there may be no clear definition or examples of a word.
+The sentence or sentences around it will often give clues to its meaning too.
+The context surrounding a word can also show its connotations (positive or negative feeling).
+Context can also show its exact use when a word has more than one meaning.